Divided We Fall: Defending Against Adversarial Attacks via Soft-Gated Fractional Mixture-of-Experts with Randomized Adversarial Training: Methodology

 \section{Methodology}

-Our defense uses soft and flat structure for MoE with fractional activation of experts.
-In the first phase of training, we independently train a benign expert, four FGSM experts, and four PGD experts.
-After this pretraining stage, we move to end-to-end learning, in which the entire framework is jointly optimized.
+Our defense uses soft and flat structure for MoE with fractional activation of experts. {In the first phase of training, we independently train a classifier on benign data (benign expert), four classifiers on FGSM data (FGSM experts), and four classifiers on PGD data (PGD experts).
+This design encourages diversity among experts, which is a key principle in mixture-of-experts architectures.} After this pretraining stage, we move to end-to-end learning, in which the entire framework is jointly optimized.
 During this stage, for each batch of data, we generate adversarial variants of the inputs using both FGSM and PGD attacks, and augment them with the original benign inputs to form an expanded batch.
 This mixed batch preserves the diversity of benign and adversarial samples, enhancing the network’s robustness and generalization capability.
 Finally, the combined batch is fed into the network, so the whole framework learns both benign and adversarial patterns.
 Figure \ref{fig:workflow} shows an overview of our defense model's workflow.

+{During training, we sample attack strengths (FGSM $\epsilon$ and PGD iterations) from a range rather than fixing a single configuration.
+This strategy prevents overfitting to a specific perturbation magnitude and exposes the model to adversarial examples of varying difficulty, improving robustness generalization across threat levels.
+Consequently, the model is not tuned to a particular evaluation $\epsilon$ but learns to remain stable under a spectrum of perturbations.
+A detailed ablation over all sampling ranges is left for future investigation due to computational cost.}

 To construct FGSM experts, we need to pre-train them before end-to-end training.
 During adversarial training of an FGSM expert, within every batch and each epoch we randomly assign a value between 0.01 to 0.09 to perturbation size $\epsilon$, and the models is adversarially trained on random perturbation size during that epoch.
 This strategy helps to increase generalization ability of the network, making it more robust against different perturbation sizes.
 We train four models in this manner.
 Algorithm \ref{algorithm:FGSM-training} shows how we train the FGSM experts.